Steve Wahrer: Career

-Wahrer founded the Trashmen in 1962 with guitarist Dal Winslow.
-The Trashmen would release "Surfin' Bird", a song that was a combination of "The Bird is the Word" and "Papa-Oom-Mow-Mow" by the Rivingtons.
-The song was a big hit on the charts.
-On January 4, 1964, Wahrer would appear on the show American Bandstand performing "Surfin' Bird" with the Trashmen and being interviewed.
+Following a stint with Jim Thaxter and the Travelers, and a brief period in 1961 playing with the Anoka-based band The Trespassers, Wahrer co-founded the Trashmen in 1962 with Winslow, Andreason, and bassist Bob Reed.
+The Trashmen released "Surfin' Bird", a song that was a combination of "The Bird is the Word" and "Papa-Oom-Mow-Mow" by The Rivingtons.
+The song became a hit, reaching No. 4 on the Billboard Hot 100 on January 25, 1964.